embark-framework/embark-site/source/docs/structure.md

 **webserver.js**

-Dev web server config, specifically the host and port to listen to.
+Dev webserver config, specifically the host and port to listen to, and whether to automatically open a web browser when the server first starts.

 ### test/